uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 The MPLS Network Action (MNA) framework provides a general mechanism for the encoding and processing of network actions and their data.

 The MPLS Egress Protection Framework specifies a fast reroute framework for protecting IP/MPLS services.
-To that end bypass tunnels have to be signaled to the Point of Local Repair (PLR).
+To that, end bypass tunnels have to be signaled to the Point of Local Repair (PLR).
-Further, the PLR must maintain the bypass forwarding state.
+Further, the PLR must maintain the bypass forwarding state on a per-transport-tunnel basis.

 This document defines the encoding for the Stateless MNA-based Egress Protection (SMEP) network action.
 The SMEP network action protects egress routers by providing an alternative MPLS egress label in-stack.